Introduction

 },

-Actually we’ll need more than one BufferGeometry because some brushes don’t have textures so they don’t need UV attributes and/or are not affected by lighting so no need for normal attribute either.
+because some brushes don’t have textures, so they don’t need UV attributes, and/or are not affected by lighting, so they don't need a normal attribute either.

 We'll create SharedBufferGeometryManager

-to handle all this buffers:
+to handle all these buffers:

 function SharedBufferGeometryManager () {